 The 10:00 am service is full of music and makes use of modern language throughout.
 People begin to arrive about 15-20 minutes before the service and either chat in the narthex or sit in the quiet of the nave.
-A greeter will be at the door to welcome you, and as you go up the stairs the sidesperson will hand you a liturgy booklet and weekly bulletin.
+A greeter will be at the door to welcome you, and as you go up the stairs the sidesperson will hand you a liturgy booklet.
 The service begins with the chiming of the prayer bell, an instrumental prelude, and then we stand to sing the processional hymn.
 The liturgy booklet will guide you through the service as we listen to readings from the Bible, hear a sermon, offer prayer and repentence, and share in the bread and wine of communion.

-During the offertory hymn, a plate will be passed to collect the money that parishioners have pledged to the church.
-Visitors are not expected to contribute, so feel free to just pass the plate to the person beside you.
-Anyone who has been baptized in a Christian church is welcome to receive the bread and wine of the Eucharist with us, and those who have not are most welcome to come forward to receive a blessing.
-The sidesperson will direct you when it is time to come forward for communion.
+For those who wish to give an offering or donation to the parish, there is an offering plate on the table just outside the nave in which donations can be placed.
+Visitors are not expected to give; we're glad to have you as our guest!
+You don't have to be Anglican to receive the Eucharist, but if you don't feel comfortable with that, you are most welcome to come and receive a blessing.
+The sidesperson will direct you when it is time to move forward for communion.
 We finish our worship with a blessing from the priest, a recessional hymn, and the dismissal, "Go in peace to love and serve the Lord."

 The service is typically finished by 11:15 am.
-We look forward to meeting you.
+We look forward to meeting you!